nuxt/content/docs/content/en/writing.md

 ### Footnotes

-This module supports extended markdown syntax for footnotes.
+This module supports extended markdown syntax for footnotes using [remark-footnotes](https://github.com/remarkjs/remark-footnotes).
+You can check [here](/configuration#markdown) to learn how to configure this plugin.

 Here is an example using footnotes: